 Insert Sheet Name | &[Tab] | &A |

-Change the print settings for several sheets at the same time
+How to change print settings for several sheets at the same time?

 Attention: Even if you just want to change one setting (e.g. the headers and footers), everything will be resetted, for example also the print range or orientation.
 You could use this method as a starting point: Roughly define the print settings for all worksheets and afterwards fine tune each sheet separately.